JoonSoo-Park/LaPiscine/C02/ex06/README.md

-printable characters in C    isprint() https://www.programiz.com/c-programming/library-function/ctype.h/isprint
+printable characters in C   example: isprint() https://www.programiz.com/c-programming/library-function/ctype.h/isprint

 A printable character is a character tha occupies a printing position on a display